 Other features in Paperback

 Did I mention the explore button?
-Well in the top right corner of theme is an explore button.
+Well in the top right corner of the theme is an explore button.
 By clicking this we are greeted with the below:

 Related posts look great as well